Don't flatten, tokenize! Unlocking the key to SoftMoE's efficacy in deep RL: Mixtures of Experts

 \section{Mixtures of Experts}

 While there have been a number of architectural variations proposed, in this work we focus on Mixtures of Experts as used by \citet{ceron2024mixtures}.
 Mixtures of experts ({\bf MoEs}) were originally proposed as a network architecture for supervised learning tasks using conditional computation, which enabled training very large networks \citep{shazeer2017outrageously,fedus2022switch}.
 This was achieved by including MoE modules which route a set of input {\em tokens} to a set of $n$ sub-networks, or {\em experts}; the output of these experts are then combined and fed through the rest of the outer network.
 The routing/gating mechanism and the expert sub-networks are all trainable.
 In top-$k$ routing, we consider two methods for pairing tokens and experts.
-In {\bf token choice routing}, each token gets an assignation to $k$ experts, each of which has $p$ {\em slots}; this may result in certain tokens being dropped entirely by the MoE module and, more critically, certain experts may receive no tokens \citep{gale2023megablocks}.
-To overcome having load-imbalanced experts, \citet{zhou2022mixture} propose {\bf expert choice routing}, where each expert chooses $p$ tokens for its $p$ slots, which results in better expert load-balancing.
-See the bottom row of \autoref{fig:networkArchitectures} for an illustration of this.
+In {\bf token choice routing}, each token gets an assignation to $k$ experts, each of which has $p$ {\em slots} \rebuttal{(the number of processed inputs by each expert)}; this may result in certain tokens being dropped entirely by the MoE module and, more critically, certain experts may receive no tokens \citep{gale2023megablocks}.
+To overcome having load-imbalanced experts, \citet{zhou2022mixture} \rebuttal{proposed} {\bf expert choice routing}, where each expert chooses $p$ tokens for its $p$ slots, which results in better expert load-balancing.
+See the bottom row of \autoref{fig:networkArchitectures} for an illustration of this. \rebuttal{Unless otherwise specified, we use a value of $p$ equals to $\frac{\#tokens}{\#experts}$}.
 In most of our analyses, we focus on expert choice routing as it demonstrates higher performance than token choice routing (see Appendix \ref{appendix_sec:expertChoicevsTokenChoice} for full empirical comparison between the two across varying number of experts).

 \citet{puigcerver2024from} introduced {\bf SoftMoEs}, which replace the hard token-expert pairing with a ``soft'' assignation.
 Specifically, rather than having each expert slot assigned to a specific token, each slot is assigned a (learned) weighted combination of all the tokens.
 Thus, each expert receives $p$ weighted averages of all the input tokens.
 See the middle row of \autoref{fig:networkArchitectures} for an illustration of this.